Skip to main content

 Assistance Dogs New Zealand Trust (ADNZT)(opens in a new tab) is a registered charitable trust, providing trained dogs to clients with a range of disabilities.
 "72% of our clients are children and young adults under 20 years old, and 50% of our clients live with autism and often multiple disorders".

-Image showing a disability assist dog wearing his jacket and identification tag.
+A disability assist dog wearing his jacket and identification tag.

 Blind and Low Vision NZ (Royal New Zealand Foundation of the Blind Incorporated)

-For Blind Low Vision NZ guide dogs, approximately 120 puppies are bred each year, of which about one-third go on to become working guide dogs.
+For Blind Low Vision NZ guide dogs, approximately 120 puppies are bred each year, of which about one-third go on to become working guide dogs (opens in a new tab).
 It takes 2 years of rigorous training for the puppies to become guide dogs, involving an incredible team of skilled people.

-Image showing blind and low vision disability assist dog wearing a vest.
+A blind and low vision disability assist dog wearing a vest.

 While in training to become an assist dog, Blind and Low Vision guide puppies wear a vest like the one shown here.

-Image showing blind and low vision disability assist dog wearing a harness.
+A blind and low vision disability assist dog wearing a harness.

 Once fully trained and working, Blind and Low Vision assist dogs wear a harness like the one shown here.